I’ve been hiking in earnest since 2008, and my gear has naturally evolved over time.

 Regardless of whether you subscribe, the user base is pretty active about leaving reviews of current trail conditions, parking, and closures, which is awesome.

-I use cheap, generic collapsible trekking poles that are every bit as sturdy as my $130 Black Diamond Ergo Cork trekking poles, but cost much less and fit in my daypack and any size luggage.
+I use cheap, generic collapsible trekking poles that feel 90% as sturdy as my Black Diamond Ergo Cork trekking poles, but cost much less and fit in my daypack and any size luggage.
 They even have twist-off ends that reveal a metal spike for slippery trails.

 After rejecting at least two different pairs of hiking boots and shoes per year for several years, my feet have settled on Hoka One Ones.
 I have to wear bandaids to lessen blister creation in a couple of spots, but that’s nothing compared to the pain I endured with other brands.